hungrymedia/wp-multipost/trunk/readme.txt

 == Changelog ==

+= 1.7.1 =
+* BUG FIX: Corrected bug where edits to auto-generated sub-blog posts were creating NEW posts in other blogs.
+Now, edits to automatically-generated sub-blog posts will only affect the edited post.
+Note that editing the master post will continue to overwrite sub-blog post edits.
+This behavior is by design.

 = 1.7 =
 * Properly implemented cross-posting.
 User may now post FROM any blog TO any other blogs to which they have access.
 * Removed useless "enable" option from plugin settings page and added option to default to pre-check all blogs when posting, or not.